-You can never go wrong with a Welschriesling!
-Also known as Riesling, this grape variety is considered it native to Croatia.
+You can never go wrong

+with a Welschriesling!
+Also known as Riesling, this grape variety is considered to be Central European, although some wine experts, such as Jancis Robinson and Steven Spurrier, claim Croatia is its country of origin.
+Slavonian winemakers are sure to agree, as they have always >> considered it native to Croatia.
 It even gave its name to the main square in Kutjevo, a small town widely known for high-quality wines.
 Many believe this variety gives the best results right here.